|The V1 Flying bomb was the worlds first cruise missile. An

 Further out from the epicentre walls, roofs and window frames were ripped out exposing the contents and innards of the

 house.
 Further out still, all the windows were blown out and roofing slates blown off.
-Every time a Doodlebug landed
+Every time a V1 landed hundreds

 de-housed or shivered in cold, damp and roofless houses.

-Anyone unlucky enough to be close to the impact site would be blown apart or suffer crush injuries from falling masonry.
+Anyone unlucky enough to be close to the impact site were blown apart or suffered crush injuries from falling masonry.

-Others would be trapped below collapsed buildings and have to be dug out.
-Further away from the impact site awful
+Others were trapped below collapsed buildings and had to be dug out.
+Further away from the impact site awful injuries

-injuries were inflicted by shards of flying glass.
-During the course of the attacks the nature of the injuries changed
+were inflicted by shards of flying glass.
+During the course of the attacks the nature of the injuries changed somewhat.
+At

-somewhat.
-At the beginning people were caught unawares on the street and injuries from flying glass were widespread.
+the beginning people were caught unawares on the street and injuries from flying glass were widespread.
+Later on, people

-Later on, people had understood the necessity of shelter in safe (er) areas of their home e.g. under the stairs.
-However, this
+had understood the necessity of shelter in safe (er) areas of their home e.g. under the stairs.
+However, this had the effect

 The toll of human suffering was appx.
 6184 people killed by V1's and 17981 seriously injured and maimed.
 Tens of